nicolasenjg/Python/README.md

-# Python
+# Nicolas Jijon's Python Portfolio

+Welcome to my Python portfolio!
+This code repository contains examples of Python I've written.
+Feel free to take a look and reach out if you have any questions.

-*In this portfolio you will find different projects that I accomplished whike developing my Python Skills.*
+*In this portfolio you will find different projects that I accomplished while developing my Python Skills.*